Women in Finance Charter

 - We will ensure the pay of our senior executive team is linked to delivery against our gender diversity target.

-Our progress has been achieved as a result of a significantly increased level of focus on gender diversity and the provision of detailed management information and activity progress updates to the Executive Committee, the Nominations and Governance Committee and the OSB Board.
+Progress has been achieved as a result of a significantly increased level of focus on gender diversity, the provision of detailed monthly management information and regular activity progress updates to the Group Executive Committee, the Group Nominations and Governance Committee and the OSB Board.

-Whilst OSB has always and will continue to always make promotion or recruitment decisions based on performance, competence and expertise, we have made changes to our Recruitment and Selection procedures to ensure that for senior management positions a greater focus is placed on establishing gender diverse candidate lists.
+Whilst the Group has and will continue to always make promotion or recruitment decisions based on performance, competence and expertise, we have made changes to our Group Recruitment and Selection procedures to ensure that when undertaking internal or external recruitment for senior management positions, a high level of focus is placed on establishing gender diverse candidate lists.

-In line with this, we have introduced a mandatory requirement that for all senior management vacancies, at least one credible female candidate must be subject to face to face interview before the recruitment process can proceed, with any exceptions to this requirement requiring Executive approval.
+In line with this, there is a mandatory requirement that for all senior management vacancies group wide, at least one credible female candidate must be subject to face to face interview before the recruitment process can proceed, with any exceptions to this requirement requiring Executive approval.

-We have also been proactive in seeking to better support the longer term development and internal progression of our existing female employees through to senior management through our Women’s Networking Forum, with regular events being extremely well attended and valued by a membership which is now approaching 60 people.
+We have been proactive in seeking to better support the longer term development and internal progression of our existing female employees through to senior management through OSB’s Women’s Networking Forum, with regular events being extremely well attended.
+We have however recently expanded the breadth and depth of our approach by instead establishing a group-wide, Diversity and Inclusion Group, who will remain focussed on gender, but will also be considering matters relating to the entire diversity spectrum.

-We believe that we are on the right track and that our approaches are both appropriate and proportionate.
+As a Group, we continue to believe that we are on the right track and that our approaches to date have been both appropriate and proportionate.